 Do You Offer a Maintenance Service Plan?

 Maintenance service plans save time and money, and they often pay for themselves in extending the life of your air conditioning system.
 Ask your HVAC contractor if they offer a maintenance plan.
 If so, be sure to obtain a checklist of what is included in each routine maintenance visit.
-Although Del-Air Heating & Air Conditioning offers a 20-point maintenance checklist, a service technician’s maintenance visits should include the following:
+Although Del-Air Heating, Air Conditioning and Plumbing offers a preventative maintenance, a service technician’s maintenance visits should include the following:

 - Lubrication of all moving parts

 - Cleaning of evaporator and condenser coils

 - Adjustment and cleaning of blowers and components.

 Annual and seasonal preventive maintenance